 “I’d seen wrestling in the Olympic Games, and I had a very low opinion of it, It was kind of like a homoerotic sport where guys just grab each other, whereas in a real fight, a guy would just punch the other guy and knock him out and it would be over, right?
 Bruce Lee would just sock him in the head.”

-Acknowledging Jiu Jitsu’s value he persisted with training, never really enjoying it thoroughly.
-It wasn’t until RGA was depleted from two of it’s most prominent instructors, Matt Serra and Ricardo Almeida that Danaher truly embraced the sport.
-Having been invited to coach at the academy when he was still a purple belt he took it upon himself to be the best instructor he could possibly be, and his highly inquisitive mind did not rest until he mastered BJJ.
-His almost obsession with BJJ has him on the mat 12-14 hours per day, Renzo Gracie had to say about Danaher’s behaviour: “he (Danaher) does jiu-jitsu every day; we can’t get him out of here.
+His obsession with grappling placed him on the mat 12-14 hours per day, Renzo Gracie said about Danaher’s behavior: “he [Danaher] does jiu-jitsu every day; we can’t get him out of here.
 I think he would come in on Christmas if we would let him.”
-This hard work paid off as Danaher received his black belt on the April 2nd, 2002 together with his friend and training partner Shawn Williams.
+His hard work paid off as Danaher received his black belt on the April 2nd, 2002 together with his friend and training partner Shawn Williams.

-John Danaher is also known for his eccentric side, a self-diagnosed obsessive-compulsive, he seems to rarely leave his Jiu Jitsu rash guard in the closet.
-In one episode of Matt Serra’s video blog for UFC 109, Serra (who is also a Renzo Gracie black belt) told the story of how John Danaher had come to his wedding wearing his rash guard.
+John Danaher is also known for his eccentric side, a self-diagnosed obsessive-compulsive JD seems to rarely leave his Jiu Jitsu rash guard in the closet.
+In one episode of Matt Serra’s video blog for UFC 109, Serra told the story of how John Danaher had come to his wedding wearing a rash guard.